Google coding interviews are really challenging. The questions are difficult, specific to Google, and cover a wide range of topics.

 As mentioned previously, if you're a junior developer the expectations will be lower for you than if you're mid-level or senior.
 In addition, for certain roles (e.g. infrastructure, security, etc.) you will likely have several system design interviews instead of just one.

 Here are the most common system design questions asked in the Google interview reports which can be found on Glassdoor.
-For more information, we recommend reading this guide or our own guide on how to answer system design questions, and practicing system design questions in this course.
+For more information, we recommend reading our list of common system design questions.

 Example system design questions asked at Google